Only passport copy and proof of address* of the owner

 The current year tax loss of one company can be set off against the current year taxable profit of another company part of a group which is tax-resident in Cyprus

-All Cyprus companies, whether Cyprus tax resident or not, are obliged to prepare financial statements according to International Financial Reporting Standards.
+As a rule, all Cyprus companies, whether Cyprus tax resident or not, are obliged to prepare financial statements according to International Financial Reporting Standards.
 These must be filed with the Registrar of Companies.

 Also, based on the results of the financial statements, the annual tax returns must be prepared and filed with the Income Tax authorities